abhinavdayal/DepthMask/Readme.md

 7. Initial experimentation I did was on 10% data with 80-20 train test split.
 Each experiment took few minutes to try and 20-30 minutes to validate and go futher.
 For two such promising networks I did full training for 10 epochs minimum on entire dataset.
 For more promising network, I tried further training after modifyng the loss and transformations on the larger sized images.
 8. As an input I **only passed fgbg image and not the background image**.
 As an output I planned to output 2 channels, one for the mask and other for the depth.
 9. Finally I tried the network on samle 8 images that are real images and not generated images to see how the network is performing.
 The results were awesone.
+10. Instead of using sigmoid or clamping at end to limit data between 0 and 1, I applied min-max scaling on the output channels.
+That worked well.

 **Time spent**: 25-30 hours total including coding, debugging, reading posts and papers, and watching the number crunching, documenting etc.